-{\bf Acknowledgement.} The author is grateful to Professor Bernhard Keller for answering questions about``the intermediate extension functor" by email.
+{\bf Acknowledgments}\quad The author is grateful to Professor Bernhard Keller for answering questions about``the intermediate extension functor" by email.
 The author also thanks Professor Dong Yang and Professor Jiaqun Wei for their useful discussions.
-This work was partially supported by the Fundamental Research Funds for the Central Universities(No. 2017B07314).
+The author is indebted to the referees for helpful comments.